Hiking Rocky Mountain: Sky Pond Trail Guide

 Sky Pond is one of the top day hikes to do when visiting Rocky Mountain National Park.
 On the trail, you’ll climb up and over waterfalls, past rushing creeks, and through lush alpine forests to be rewarded with incredible mountain views from 10,800 feet.

 As one of the the most popular hikes, you will need a reservation for Bear Lake Corridor and possibly even take the park’s shuttle service due to limited parking at the trailhead.
 The trailhead itself starts at 9,000 feet, so those visiting from lower elevations may have some difficulty on this trail.
-Remember bring plenty of water, snacks, sun protectant, and take your time.

 This post contains affiliate links, so we may earn a small commission when you make a purchase through links on our site at no additional cost to you.